Blink (band): Biography

 Offers of shows and support slots with bands they had met in the US had left the band feeling reluctant to return to the UK to produce a new record.
 The termination of their contract with Parlophone allowed them to return to America and in 1997 the band signed with the now defunct Paradigm Records.
 Blink began recording their second album, The End Is High, releasing it in the US in March 1998.
 Billboard magazine named the album their album of the week upon its release.
 It went on to sell 90,000 copies and the band began receiving offers for support slots on larger tours.
-Between 1999 and 2004 Blink opened shows for Mercury Rev, Moby, Lloyd Cole, The Cardigans, Mark Geary and Blink-182.
+Between 1999 and 2004 Blink opened shows for Mercury Rev, Moby, Lloyd Cole, The Cardigans, Mark Geary and Blink-182, the very same band whose name they forced to amend under threat of legal action.

 Despite Paradigm Records closing its doors, Blink and producer Howie Beno decided to proceed with plans for a third album, which would eventually become 2004's Deep Inside the Sound of Sadness.
 American singer-songwriter and producer Wendy Starland contributed vocals to the track "Don't You Rollerblade in Nashville Tennessee?"

 In June 2013, lead singer and guitarist Dermot Lambert released his debut solo album, Tiny, featuring the singles "Twinkle Twinkle Satellite", "Hey Sean" and "Fade Into the Morning Sun".

 In December 2015 the band's manager, Aiden Lambert, died after a battle with cancer.
 Lambert was a former staff member at the Irish magazines Hot Press and The Phoenix before managing Blink.
 There was a large turnout for his funeral, which included tributes from many of his former colleagues in the Irish music and media industries.